WilomanCZ/Volume-Steps-Plus---Magisk-Module/README.md

 - Xperia Z5 Compact LineAgeOS 14.1 - with Magisk 18.0

 # Changelog:
+## Version 1.3.0
+  - module code optimalization and fixes
+  - support reboot from module
+  - to select in menu you have multiple options for one function ect-1/a/A for media volume steps

 ## Version 1.2.0 - 1.2.5
   - bug fixes
   - compatibility for Magisk GitHub Repo